 What data do IT teams need to get started with AI automation?

-Ticket triage AI needs 12-18 months of ticket history with resolution outcomes and category labels.
-Monitoring AI needs at least 90 days of baseline performance data across the systems you want to cover.
-Security triage models need labeled alert data identifying true positives vs false positives.
-Most IT teams have this data in their ITSM and monitoring platforms; the barrier is usually data quality and access, not data volume.
-An AI automation service engagement typically starts with a data audit before any scoping.
+Ticket triage AI needs historical ticket data with resolution outcomes and category labels.
+Monitoring AI needs enough baseline system data to distinguish normal behavior from anomalies.
+Security triage models need labeled alert data that helps separate likely true positives from false positives.
+The main barrier is usually data quality and access, not raw volume.
+An AI automation service engagement often starts with a data audit before any custom scoping.

 What are the biggest risks in an IT AI deployment?

-Data quality gaps, integration complexity with legacy systems, staff adoption friction, and compliance scope creep are the four most common failure modes.
-The teams that manage these well define success metrics before scoping, run a 60-day pilot on a single workflow before expanding, and budget for a data and integration audit as part of the initial engagement rather than as an afterthought.
+Data quality gaps, underestimated integration work, staff adoption friction, and compliance scope creep are the most common risks.
+Teams reduce these by defining success metrics early, running a narrow pilot first, and treating data and integration audits as part of the initial project rather than an afterthought.

 The Bottom Line

-AI helps IT teams stop burning engineering hours on work that doesn’t require engineering judgment.
-Ticket triage, alert noise reduction, security triage, and documentation drafting are all solvable with available tools.
+AI helps IT teams stop burning engineering hours on work that does not require engineering judgment.
+Ticket triage, alert noise reduction, security triage, and documentation drafting are all reasonable starting points with available tools.
 The question is whether standard tools fit your environment or whether a custom build makes more financial sense.

 The same diagnostic applies regardless of where you start: know your ticket volume, know your auto-resolution rate, and know the cost of your current ceiling.
-If the gap costs more than a year of engineer time, the case for a custom build is usually clear, and the conversation about how to scope and sequence it is worth having now.
+If the gap costs more than a year of engineer time, the case for a custom build is usually strong enough to evaluate seriously.

 Ready to Automate Your Business?